WSO2Telco/product-ids/README.txt

 evaluation to production.
 Our unique approach ensures that all support leverages our open development methodology and is provided by the very same engineers who build the technology.

-For more details and to take advantage of this unique opportunity, visit http://wso2.com/support/.
+For more details and to take advantage of this unique opportunity, visit http://wso2telco.com/services.

-For more information on WSO2 Carbon, visit the WSO2 Oxygen Tank (http://wso2.org)

 Crypto Notice